Midnight Mass with NYC Kids: Family-Friendly Christmas Eve Services

 184 East 76th Street near Lexington Avenue

 If you are searching for a church filled with stunning things for your kids (and you) to look at, this is the place.
-The architectural tour on its website doesn't begin to do it justice.
 The altar alone rises 50 feet above the ground and is made of carved marble with a 26-foot base and eight arched gold panels.
-Or look up at the ceiling for the mosaic of St. Michael and the six-foot sunburst monstrance.
+Look up at the ceiling for the mosaic of St. Michael and the 6-foot sunburst monstrance.
 Saint Jean Baptiste's primary Children's Mass is at 5:30, complete with a pageant.
 But, young kids are also welcome at the midnight mass, which begins with a concert of carols at 11:30pm.

 Of course, by midnight on Christmas Eve, all you may want to do is sit at home and relax.
 So if you want the Holy Spirit to come to you, the midnight masses at St. Patrick's Cathedral and The Vatican will both be live-streamed online.